Checkmarx/kics/docs/configuration-file.md

-  "exclude-queries": "exclude queries by providing the query ID", "exclude-results": "exclude results by providing a list of similarity IDs of a result", "exclude-severities": "exclude results by providing the severity of a result", "log-file": true,
+  "exclude-queries": "exclude queries by providing the query ID", "exclude-results": "exclude results by providing a list of similarity IDs of a result", "exclude-severities": "exclude results by providing the severity of a result", "libraries-path": "path to directory with libraries (default \"./assets/libraries\")", "log-file": true,
   "log-level": "INFO",
   "log-path": "path to the log file",